The rise in demand for energy-efficient homes

 The cost-of-living crisis continues.
 And it's not just those on lower or middle incomes who are affected.
 According to Knight Frank, the high-end estate agent, over a third (35%) of their clientele say that rising energy costs will influence them to buy a more energy-efficient home in future.

-During 2022, the cost of electricity and gas rose by 65% and 129%, respectively.
-And this has put pressure on millions of people’s finances.
-Unlike eating out or buying new clothes, heating your home isn’t something that can easily be cut back.
-It’s an essential cost, and turning off the heat can be particularly dangerous in winter.
-So many potential home buyers are looking for energy-efficient homes that can keep the costs down.
+In 2022, the cost of electricity and gas rose by 65% and 129%, respectively.
+This put new pressure on finances for millions of people.
+While prices have fallen a little since then, they are still taking up a much higher proportion of the average household budget than a few years ago.
+Unlike eating out or buying new clothes, heating your home isn't something that can easily be cut back.
+It's an essential.
+Turning off the heat can be particularly dangerous in winter.

-Unfortunately, the UK has some of the least energy-efficient homes of any developed country.
+The UK has some of the least energy-efficient homes of any developed country.
 This is due to a range of factors, including having a large proportion of older housing stock, enjoying years of low energy prices and a lack of attractive upgrade incentives.
-So energy-efficient homes aren’t just desirable, now that energy costs are increasing, they’re a rare commodity too.

 How a more energy-efficient home can help